The Scoop: What to Know About Overseas Adventure Tours (OAT)

 O.A.T. tour guest participating in a ceremony at a Maasai village in Kenya on an Overseas Adventure Tour

-O.A.T. guest participating in a ceremony at a Maasai village in Kenya (Photo: O.A.T.)
+O.A.T. guests experience local customs first hand.
+Here, a traveler participates in a ceremony at a Kenyan Maasai village (Photo: O.A.T.)

-OAT’s guests are mostly American travelers 50 and older.
-In the last few years, Overseas Adventure Travel has seen a major jump in the number of solo travelers–so much so that now more than half of all OAT guests are solo travelers, and 80% of solo travelers with the company are women.
+OAT’s guests are mostly American travelers aged 50 and older.
+In the last few years, Overseas Adventure Travel has seen a major jump in the number of solo travelers—more than half of all OAT guests are now solo travelers, and 80% of these solo travelers are women.

-OAT does right by its strong solo traveler base—in 2023, the company is offering 30,000 single spaces—92% of which are free (the remaining 8% of single spots have what OAT says is the lowest single supplement in the industry).
+OAT does right by its strong solo traveler base—in 2024, the company is offering 25,620 single spaces—91% of which are free (the remaining 9% of single spots have what OAT says is the lowest single supplement in the industry).
 And a number of itineraries also have women-exclusive departures.

 Communication

 After booking, travelers have access to all trip details through the “My Planner” section on the website.
-Available details include air itinerary, weather at the destination, and trip information.
+The section includes details like flight information, destination weather, and itinerary information.

-Two weeks before departure, travelers receive their final documents and are contacted by their Trip Experience Leader.
+Then, two weeks before departure, travelers receive all their final documents, and are also contacted by their Trip Experience Leader.
+Any additional questions can be directed to OAT’s customer service email or phone number.

 Loyalty Program